binhojulix/Web-scraping-ML/mlscrapping/README.md

     │   │   └── test_textStract.py

-## Como usar
+## how to use

-faça um `git clone` deste repositório primeiramente.
-Então, faça `cd Web-scraping-ML/mlscrapping`.
+cloen this repository, type `cd Web-scraping-ML/mlscrapping`.

 to run on docker `docker-compose up`.